What is a will?TOP

-So if you do not want your will cancelled when you get divorced you should state this in your will.
-If you get divorced and your will is cancelled it is important to make a new will as soon as possible.
+So, if you do not want your will revoked when you get divorced you should state this in your will.
+If you get divorced and your will is revoked it is important to make a new will as soon as possible.

 Once your will is writtenTOP